 This one has four lanes, so quadruple the number of lanes compared to the x1 slot.

-Note than an x4 slot on a motherboard has the same size an x16 slot.
-Therefore, just by simply looking at the slot, you cannot judge how many lanes it has.
+Note that an x4 slot on a motherboard is the same size as an x16 slot.
+Therefore, just by looking at the slot, you cannot judge how many lanes it has.

-Take for instance the motherboard above, the second PCIe x16 slot is in fact an x4 slot.
-Hence, it is ONLY suited for cards that require 4 lanes such as 10G network cards, 4K video capture cards etc.
+For instance, the motherboard above and the second PCIe x16 slot is an x4 slot.
+Hence, it is ONLY suited for cards that require four lanes, such as 10G network cards, 4K video capture cards, etc.

 x16 PCIe Slot

 The x16 slot is the most confusing to understand.
-As mentioned and seen above, the “16” here does not always indicate the lane count the slot has.
+As mentioned and seen above, the “16” here does not always indicate the slot’s lane count.
 Instead, this only refers to the size of the slot.

 If your motherboard only has a single x16 slot, it will almost definitely have 16 lanes.

 If you have multiple x16 slots, then the top x16 slot is the primary x16 slot with 16 lanes is almost always used by the graphics cards.